Frequently Asked Questions

 How is Indigenous identity verified or respected during the process?

-Please visit the SFU Welcoming Procedure webpage for more details on the verification process.
+Please visit the SFU Indigenous Welcoming Procedure webpage, as well as the Applicant Manual section 3.2.3, for more details on the verification process.

 Who reviews Indigenous Admissions Stream applications?

-The Indigenous Admissions Sub-group is comprised of Indigenous members from the School of Medicine, SFU, and the community.
+The Indigenous Admissions Sub-group is comprised of Indigenous members from the SFU Stephens Family School of Medicine, SFU, and the community.
 All applications entered through the Indigenous Admissions Stream will be reviewed by the Indigenous Admissions Sub-group.
-Applicants who are deemed to be a high priority candidate for admission by the Indigenous Admissions Sub-group will be recommended to the School of Medicine Admissions Committee.
+Applicants who are deemed to be a high priority candidate for admission by the Indigenous Admissions Sub-group will be recommended for admission to the school of medicine Admissions Committee.

-Are there reserved seats or quotas for each admission stream or academic eligibility path?
+Are there reserved seats or quotas for each admissions stream or academic eligibility path?

-No. Applicants applying under the MCAT-only option are not required to meet the “90 credits within four years” rule.
+No. Applicants applying under the MCAT option are not required to meet the “90 units within four calendar years” rule or present 30 Upper Division units.
 However, they must provide proof of completion of a four-year bachelor’s degree (or equivalent) from a recognized post-secondary institution.

 This option was intentionally designed to provide flexibility for individuals whose studies may have been interrupted or extended for personal, academic, or professional reasons.